nusco/narjillos/backlog.md

 * Store historical data in a database rather than in memory
   Amongst other things, this fixes the OutOfMemory problem on extremely long experiments.

++ Stabilize memory consumption
+  By using soft caching in GenePool

-+ Keep running even after extinction
+* Keep running even after extinction
   Or maybe find a reliable way to save the last state in case of extinction with persistent experiments.

 + Move entire persistence to a database